In the time it takes to throw in a load of dirty laundry...

 Water Safety is Everyone's Responsibility

-Drowning… is fast … silent… and can happen to anyone.
-Drowning does not discriminate.
+Drowning is fast, silent, and can happen to anyone.
 It can happen in the few minutes a distraction can take you away from the water to answer the phone or run inside for a towel.
-Drowning is the leading cause of unintentional death to children ages 1 through 4 in Florida.
+In Florida, drowning is the leading cause of unintentional death to children ages 1-4.

 Most infant drownings occur in just a few inches of water such as a bathtub or bucket.
-Home swimming pools are where most children ages 1 to 4 are likely to drown.
-Children ages 5 years through adulthood are more likely to drown in natural bodies of water.
-Each body of water comes with its own safety steps, many of which overlap.
+Home swimming pools are where most children are likely to drown, however natural bodies of water still pose threats to older children and adults.

 Explore WaterSmartFL